mike99mac/mariacmdb/README.md

 sudo mariadb
 ```

-- From there, change the root password:
+- From there, change the root password, then leave the session:

 ```
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'new_password';
+exit
 ```

 - Change to the ``/srv`` directory: